fatih-keles/30-min-workshops/apex-movies-web-app/readme.md

 Use the application builder and edit dashboard with page designer.

 #### 7.1.
 Chart Genres (1 min)
+We want to see which genre is most popular by comparing number of movies with a nice pie chart.
   - Use this sql for series data source
 ```sql
 select GENRE, count(*) value